CKalitin/ckalitin.github.io/_posts/2025-09-14-made-reflow-oven.md

 I bought [this NTC 100 K thermistor](https://datasheet4u.com/datasheet/Danfoss/NTC100K-944190) from AliExpress.
 NTC = negative temperature coefficient, meaning resistance decreases as temperature increases.
 100 K means resistance is 100 kΩ at 25°C.

 Electrical tape melts at ~80°C and I have no great thermal adhesive, so I cut a hole in the back of the oven and put the thermistor through it.
 I've unfortunately returned to being a busy engineering student so this solution to mounting the thermistor will have to suffice for now.
 I'll just have to remember to check if it's fallen out!
+Kapton tape seems like the right solution here, at some point in the future I'll buy some.

 ![Image](/assets/images/made-reflow-oven/graph.png){:height="350"}
 <i>[See spreadsheet](https://docs.google.com/spreadsheets/d/1yqm948NJ8_uzt0267oY7HAHMM17IJyKlpiy86Fge3AQ/edit?usp=sharing)</i>